vinsonchuong/puppet-strings/actions/open-tab/README.md

 # `openTab(browser, url)`
-Opens a url in a new tab
+Opens a url in a new tab and waits for it to fully load

 ## Example
 ```js